 There can be a ton of reasons to want to remove laminate from an item.
 Maybe the laminated item needs to be re-laminated.
 Possibly you messed up the initial process and need to get the items out to run through the laminator a second time?

 Forget simply trying to take laminate off of something crinkled!
 Simply ripping laminate off an item can potentially ruin the item.
 This is something you want to avoid if you have important items such as pictures or certificates.

-In a nutshell, it can be extremely difficult to remove laminate off of items if not done correctly.
+It can be tough to remove laminate off of items if not done correctly in a nutshell.
 This is where we give you those tips to help.
 You can remove laminate off of material in one of the three ways listed below.